Liberty Science Center One of Top

 Things To Do In Jersey City NJ

 With chilly weather approaching here in New Jersey, many of us are going to be looking for fun indoor things to do – especially those of us with kids!
 As a mom, I love when I can find an educational place to take my kids that’s fun as well.
-If you feel the same way, you might want to check out Liberty Science Center in Jersey City, New Jersey.
+If you feel the same way, you might want to check out Liberty Science Center in Jersey City NJ.

 Liberty Science Center is located in Liberty State Park on the Jersey City bank of the Hudson River, near the Statue of Liberty.
 This New Jersey science museum is dedicated to bringing the excitement of science and technology to people of all ages.
-It accomplishes this goal through an impressive assortment of permanent, hands-on interactive displays, a Digital 3D Theater which shows shorter-running (20-40 minutes) RealD 3D digital films that are suitable for all ages, the largest IMAX Dome theater in the United States, massive aquariums, a live animal collection featuring over 100 species, exciting live presentations by science educators that involve lots of audience participation, live Center Stage Science shows, a rotating schedule of entertaining and educational temporary exhibits, and more.
+It accomplishes this goal through an impressive assortment of permanent, hands-on interactive displays, the largest planetarium in the United States, massive aquariums, a live animal collection featuring over 100 species, exciting live presentations by science educators that involve lots of audience participation, live Center Stage Science shows, a rotating schedule of entertaining and educational temporary exhibits, and more.
 A trip to Liberty Science Center has tons of things to do for visitors of all ages.
 It’s kind of like a visit to a museum, zoo, aquarium, movie theater, and playground all in one!
 There really is something for everyone here.

 Some of the permanent exhibits at Liberty Science Center include:

 Skyscraper!
 Achievement and Impact